hannah-jj/Intro-to-Algorithm-Exercises/README.md

 	a. superbalanced - difference between the depths of any two leaf nodes is no greater than one.

 	b. binary search tree - check if a binary tree is a valide binary search tree

+	c. find the 2nd largest element in a binary search tree.